 Air that is too dry can put a lot of strain on your home (increased dust, development of viruses and bacteria, cracks in furniture and parquet flooring).
 Also on your health (headaches, dry throat, rhinitis, eye irritation, dry skin and mucous membranes).

-On the other hand, a higher humidity level can help decongest the body:Dry air can cause mucus to dry out and thicken.
-This can lead to nasal congestion, sore throat and pain. to the sinuses.
+The Agence de la transition écologique (ADEME) recommends keeping the air in your home between 40 and 60% humidity.
+Research conducted by the National Institute for Occupational Safety Health have shown that a humidity level of 40% or more reduces flu virus infectivity levels to about 14%.
+This helps explain why the dry winter climate makes us more vulnerable to disease.
+On the other hand, higher humidity can help to decongest the body: dry air can cause mucus to dry out and thicken.
+This can lead to nasal congestion, sore throats and sinus pain.
 Humidifiers, by adding moisture to the affected area, help to break down this mucus.

 High humidity, whether due to poor air circulation or poor ventilation, can lead to mold infestation and even exacerbate health problems such as allergies and asthma.
 A dehumidifier is an important tool to prevent moisture-related problems and improve the quality of your air.
 Like a humidifier, a dehumidifier can be especially useful in the bathroom or areas of your home where humidity is often excessive.

-Some air purifiers are designed to reduce allergens in the air, such as mites, animal dander, pollen or mould spores.
-Many people suffering from allergies or asthma use an air purifier to reduce their exposure to these triggers.
+Some air purifiers are designed to reduce airborne allergens such as dust mites, pet dander, pollen or mould spores.
+Many people with allergies or asthma use an air purifier to reduce their exposure to these triggers.